Scopes of Internet of Things (IoT) in the Banking and Financial Services | IoT Impact on Fintech

 Data Analysis – IOT technology in banking and fiancé industry collect data through mobile apps and digital sensor.
 Almost every banks have the mobile apps for banking that provides data at a large scale which helps the banking and financial industry to analyze customer behavior and requirement and helps in the decision-making process of business.

 Digital sensors are another source of collecting customer information through ATMs and other automated devices placed physical units to analyze customer behavior which in turn help the banks to come up with new innovative ideas to serve the customer with potential.

 Examples of IoT in the Banking and Financial Services

 Visa Mobile Location Confirmation – It is an optional service for consumers which offered through mobile banking apps.
 The service uses customer mobile geographical location in real time as an additional input into visas predictive fraud analysis.
 For example, if the cardholder mobile location is same as the payment transaction location, the issuing bank confidently approve the transaction.

 See how Visa is leveraging IBM’s Watson IoT platform.

-Alfa Bank Sense – It is an advanced mobile bank application which predicts the real-time customer financial behaviour and offers the product or services the customer might need at that time.
+Alfa Bank Sense – It is an advanced mobile bank application which predicts the real-time customer financial behavior and offers the product or services the customer might need at that time.
 This IOT application is more personalized than any other mobile banking app and communicates like the Facebook Messenger does.